 Since arriving at MIT, Soriero has been directly involved in the fundraising and construction of a number of capital facilities projects.
 In 2015-16, she fundraised approximately $7 million dollars for the complete renovation of the Steinbrenner Stadium grandstands, the track and field facility and the baseball and softball fields.
 Those newly-renovated facilities were all dedicated during the 2016-17 academic year and provide MIT student-athletes and the campus community with some of the top playing and practice surfaces in the region.
 Also during her tenure, she has fundraised for four head coaching endowments ($2 million) and two director-level endowments ($2.5 million), along with completing two coaching endowments that were initiated prior to her arrival.

 Under her leadership, MIT has become one of the top NCAA Division III programs in the country, rising to No. 1 in the nation in the Learfield Directors’ Cup standings after the 2014 fall season and finishing 2014-15 in the No. 3 position in the Cup standings, the highest finish in school history.
 After last year’s 11th-place finish, MIT has now placed in the top-10 in four of the last five years.
-Through the 2017 fall Learfield Directors’ Cup standings, MIT is currently ranked No. 2 in the nation as the Engineers captured five league titles and had three teams advance to the final 16 of the NCAA Tournament.
+Through the 2017-18 winter Learfield Directors’ Cup standings, MIT is currently ranked No. 1 in the nation as the Engineers have captured nine league titles thus far, had three teams advance to the final 16 of the NCAA Tournament and men’s basketball advanced to the NCAA Elite Eight.
 In addition, the MIT women’s cross country team earned a No. 4 finish at the NCAA Division III National Championship.

 MIT has led the New England Women’s and Men’s Athletic Conference (NEWMAC) in championships in each of the last five years, winning at least eight during each of those seasons.
 In 2016-17, MIT had 14 teams represented at NCAA Championships, including five teams that finished in the top 10 overall.
 In 2013, MIT won the inaugural NEWMAC President’s Cup for both the men’s and women’s programs, symbolic of the top overall programs in the country.
 The Engineers repeated that feat in 2015-16 and 2016-17, along with another men’s President’s Cup in 2013-14 and a women’s President’s Cup in 2014-15.
 In 2014, the football team garnered national attention with the program’s first New England Football Conference title as the Engineers advanced to the second round of the NCAA Tournament.
 Over the last five years, Soriero has helped build the MIT program into a national power as the teams have averaged nearly 10 conference championships, 90 All-Americans and 13 Academic All-Americans a season in that span.
 In 2016, former standout swimmer Margaret Guo `16 earned the prestigious NCAA Woman of the Year Award, which is one of the top honors awarded by the NCAA each year.
 In 2016-17, the Engineers had 21 student-athletes earned CoSIDA Academic All-America honors, which is the all-time single-season national record for all divisions.